-We’ve experienced quite a few busy campgrounds and learnt a few things along to way to try and still make the experience as enjoyable as possible.
-After a recent stay at a busy Rapid Bay campground in South Australia, we decided it was time to share how best to cope with the situation.
+We’ve experienced quite a few busy campgrounds and learnt a few things to try and still make the experience as enjoyable as possible.
+After a recent stay at a busy Rapid Bay campground in South Australia, we decided to share how best to cope with the situation.
 And avoid any unwanted stress!

 Some people love busy campsites, staying up all hours of the night – whereas some just enjoy the location of the campsite but don’t necessarily want the party-goers to interrupt their enjoyment.

 Whether you have already booked a spot or it is a campsite that is first in, first served, here are a few tips to cope with a busy campground:

 Plan ahead for a busy campground

 Hopefully, you’ve already done your homework on whether your chosen campsite has reserved spots.
 If not, and it is a first in, first served campsite, there are a few things you need to consider: